Metropolitan Museum of Art Project:

 arr.
 Boland & Dowdall

-Liner notes from Crystal To Gold: Guitars & Flutes from The Metropolitan Museum of Art compact disc recording.
-Fleur De Son Classics, 1999:
+The next paragraphs describe the flutes, my response to them, and the literature we chose for this project.
+(The text is taken from the liner notes from the compact disc recording Crystal To Gold: Guitars & Flutes from The Metropolitan Museum of Art __Fleur De Son Classics, 1999.)

 The “stars” of this recording are seven rare and beautiful nineteenth-century flutes and guitars from the collection of The Metropolitan Museum of Art.
 Our association with these instruments was stimulated by National Endowment for the Arts Solo Recitalist Fellowships we each received in 1992 to promote our careers as a Duo specializing in early 19th-century salon music performance on period instruments.
 We arranged with Laurence Libin, curator-in-charge of the Department of Musical Instruments at The Metropolitan Museum, to spend a week at the museum in 1993 selecting instruments for use in performance at the museum.
 We selected instruments based on the reputation of the maker, playability, physical beauty, and above all on their sound quality and beauty of tone.
 Prior to our performance for patrons of the museum in May of 1994 we again spent a week at the museum acclimating ourselves to the unique demands of each instrument.